-There are two sections for the Beginning Writing workshop in 2017.
-Neither workshop will exceed 20 students.
 This non-juried, five-day workshop is filled on a first-come, first-served basis and does not require manuscript submission.
 The workshop is open to beginning writers of both fiction and nonfiction, as well as more experienced students looking to reinvigorate their work.
-To secure your spot, you will be asked to pay the tuition ($1,375) in full upon registration.
+To secure your spot, you will be asked to pay the tuition ($1,525) in full upon registration.
+Maximum 20 students.

 Testimonial From A Beginning Writing Student